nixpig/joubini/README.md

 ### todo!

-- [ ] Add support for TLS/SSL.
 - [ ] Add support for web sockets.
-- [ ] Use a connection pool instead of recreating for every request.
+- [ ] Use a connection pool instead of recreating for every request?

 **It's probably not a good idea to actually use this for anything at this point.
 Maybe soon 🤷**